 Urinary tract infections are treated with antibiotics.
-You will need to take the medicine for 3 to 5 days, depending on the antibiotic used or as determined by your doctor.
+You will need to take the medication for 3 to 5 days, depending on the antibiotic used or as determined by your doctor.

-How soon does the medicine work for urinary tract infections?
+How soon does the medication work for urinary tract infections?